It's now more important than ever to ensure diversity in and access to the visual arts.

 Must be work-study eligible

-This position works under the supervision of the Art Center’s Director of External Relations.
+This position works under the supervision of the Art Center’s Development staff.
 The primary task is to input data and help maintain the Art Center’s donor database.
 Other work includes helping with mailings, greeting visitors, and answering phone calls and inquiries at the front desk.
-Position is available for summer 2012 (ideal candidates will continue through the academic year).
-Hours are flexible, but are not available nights or weekends.
+Hours are flexible during daytime hours.

 Compensation: This is a work study position only, with hourly pay set up through the applicant's academic institution.

-Send resume, and cover letter to Christina Jensen, Director of External Relations, at firstname.lastname@example.org.
+Send resume, and cover letter to Aaron Rodgers at email@example.com

 A responsible, organized, and detail-oriented student is needed to assist the Director of Exhibitions in a variety of administrative and programming tasks.
 The appropriate candidate will have knowledge of contemporary art and art institutions outside of Chicago and have previous office experience.
 The position is best for an upper-level Art Administration/Museum Studies/Art History student looking to gain valuable experience in Contemporary Art Exhibitions in a mid-sized non-profit structure.
 This position is unpaid.